Freight does apply for the Tack Box and Saddle Stand

-Having a well fitting bridle can make the difference between a happy horse and a miserable one.
+Having a well-fitting bridle is the difference between a happy horse and a miserable one.
 If your bridle is not fitted properly your horse could start to show signs of being uncomforable.
 Head tossing can be just one of the signs.

-Putting the bridle on.
-1. Make sure you have undone the noseband and throat lash before putting the bridle on.
+1. Make sure the noseband and throat lash are undone before putting the bridle on.

 2. Undo the nose part of your horses halter.
 If you can't do that, undo the halter, and then do the neck strap back up on the neck of the horse.
 This allows the horse to still be tied up while you put the bridle on.